prcutler/castopod-user-guide/docs/instance/add-podcast.md

 When importing a podcast, make sure you own the rights for this podcast before importing it.
 Copying and broadcasting a podcast without the proper rights is piracy and is liable to prosecution.

+### Import the podcast

+To import a podcast, enter the podcast's Feed URL.
+The feed must be in XML or RSS format.
+You may want to validate the feed to make sure there are no errors in the RSS or XML feed prior to importing as errors may cause the import to fail.
+One popular feed validator is [Cast Feed Validator](https://www.castfeedvalidator.com) from Blubrry Podcasting.

+### Podcast information

+Enter the handle for your podcast.
+This will be part of the URL for others to interact with your podcast on the Fediverse.
+It will be yourdomain.com/@nameofyourpodcast.

+Choose the language your podcast is recorded in from the drop down box.

+Lastly, choose the Category of your podcast, such as Sports, Technology, Arts, etc.

+When complete, click Add import to queue.
+You will then be redirected to a Podcast imports page to view the status of the import.
+You can refresh the page to see the status of the import including the import duration and how many episodes were imported.

 !!! note
     If your import times out, check your `max_execution_time` in your `PHP.ini` file.
 You may need to increase it